KhumaloAugustine/bookmanagement-frontend/README.md

 Technologies Used
 Frontend: React.js, Apollo Client, Bootstrap
 Backend: Java Spring Boot, GraphQL
-Database: MySQL, H2 Database (for testing)
+Database: H2 Database (for testing)
 Getting Started
 To get started with this project, follow these steps: